FAQ schema is one of the simplest and most effective ways to improve your site’s visibility across Google, AI search engines, and voice assistants.

 What is Structured Data for FAQs

-What it does is pretty straightforward: it pulls questions and their corresponding answers from your webpage and displays them right where users can see them when they’re searching for specific keywords:
+What it does is pretty straightforward: it pulls questions and their corresponding answers from your webpage and displays them right where users can see them when they’re searching for specific keywords.

 Q&A vs FAQ Schema

 There are two types of question-answer schema.
-This is FAQ (which we’ll discuss in this post) and Q&A.
+This is FAQ (which we’ll discuss in this post) and Q&A.- FAQ schema is intended for pages that list FAQs with a single answer provided by the website.

 Why is FAQ Structured Data Important?